-For more seasoned investors, we like the idea of tracking our stocks, bonds or other assets and managing our investment portfolio.
-This can come in the form of profit and loss tracking, dividend income tracking and forecast, as well as comparing our portfolio against an index or other benchmarks to see if we actually did better than just buying and holding the market is a superior analytical solution that can help you make better investment decisions using data.
+Gaining an 360 degree understanding of your portfolio, from profit and loss tracking, dividend income tracking and forecast, to comparing our portfolio against an index or other benchmarks to see if we actually did better than just buying and holding the market is a superior analytical solution that can help you make better investment decisions using data.

 The following content contains a non-sponsored review, but may contain affiliate links.
 For my disclosure policies, please read them here.